AF/91: Legacy

-The story of AF/91 captured the public imagination, with several internet forums, chat rooms, and mailing lists discussing the virus and whether it was real.

-In 2010, InfoWorld revisited Gantz' story, this time reporting that viruses similar to AF/91 had been developed.
-The real unnamed viruses, Trojan horses developed for penetration testing, were cloaked in printers and other office equipment in a manner similar to how AF/91 was smuggled into Iraq in the original article, with such viruses often effective against Windows and Linux systems.
+In 2010, InfoWorld revisited Gantz's story, this time reporting that viruses similar to AF/91 had actually been developed.
+The real unnamed viruses, Trojan horses developed for penetration testing, were cloaked in printers and other office equipment similar to how the original article said AF/91 was smuggled into Iraq, with such viruses often effective against Windows and Linux systems.